jorge-leon/femto/docs/flisp.md

 Destroy an interpreter, releasing resources.

 `lisp_eval()`
-Evaluate input stream until exhausted or error.
+Evaluate a string or the input stream until exhausted or error.

-`lisp_eval_string()`
-Evaluate given string until exhausted or error.

 `lisp_write_object()`
 Format and write object to file descriptor.